200-hour meditation & pranayama teacher training in India

 9-day teaching practice

-In the second half, the focus gradually shifts toward sharing practice with others.
-You learn how to guide meditation and pranayama through clear instruction, guided sessions, voice work, and class structure.
+In the second half, the focus gradually shifts toward sharing your practice with others.
+You will learn how to guide meditation and pranayama through clear instructions, guided sessions, voice work, and class structure.

-Teaching is introduced gradually, with guidance and feedback throughout.
+Teaching is introduced gradually, with guidance and 1:1 feedback sessions throughout.

 Learn meditation, pranayama, yoga, philosophy and more

-The curriculum is structured around the Eight Limbs of Yoga, with a more modern and tradition agnostic, non-dogmatic framework that integrates practice, study, self-reflection, and teaching, with meditation and pranayama at the core.
+The curriculum is structured around the Eight Limbs of Yoga, with a modern, non-dogmatic framework that integrates practice, study, self-reflection, and teaching, with meditation and pranayama at the core.
 The teaching part will be centered around workshops, exercises finishing with a practical exam.
 The following elements are pillars that will recur throughout the course.

 Meditation Techniques & Traditions